ansys/python-usd-viewer/exploration.md

 ## Omniverse

-Omniverse python library is not the appropiate tool for visualization in Python.
+Omniverse python library is not the appropriate tool for visualization in Python.
 It serves for OpenUSD modification and scripting for Omniverse GUI.

 ## OpenUSD Python library